mikeroyal/Self-Hosting-Guide/README.md

 * [deCONZ](https://github.com/home-assistant/hassio-addons/blob/master/deconz/DOCS.md) - Control a ZigBee network using ConBee or RaspBee hardware by Dresden Elektronik.
 * [TellStick](https://github.com/home-assistant/hassio-addons/blob/master/tellstick/DOCS.md) - Run a TellStick and TellStick Duo service.
 * [Ada](https://github.com/home-assistant/hassio-addons/blob/master/ada/DOCS.md) - Ada is voice assistant powered by Almond which is open and privacy-preserving.
+* [Fully Kiosk Browser](https://www.home-assistant.io/integrations/fully_kiosk/) is a powerful kiosk browser for Android devices.
+It provides a number of features for monitoring and controlling your Android device.
+This integration gives you access to control your device and view the status in Home Assistant.

 **Home Assistant Third Party Add-ons**